Mark Keough

-Mark James Keough (born September 30, 1953) is a businessman and a Christian pastor, radio host, and educator from The Woodlands, Texas, who has been serving as the Montgomery County County Judge since January 2019.
+Mark James Keough (born September 30, 1953) is a former American businessman and a former Christian pastor, radio host, educator, and politician from The Woodlands, Texas, who has been serving as the Montgomery County County Judge since January 2019.
 He previously served as a Republican member of the Texas House of Representatives for District 15 in suburban Montgomery County north of Houston.
 On May 31, 2017, Keough announced that he would not be running for re-election in 2018 to the Texas House but would instead contest the office of County Judge.
 On November 6, 2018, Keough defeated Democrat Jay Stittleburg by a three-to-one margin.

 Background

 Keough received a bachelor's degree from Cedarville University, a private institution in Cedarville, Ohio.
 He obtained master's degrees from Dallas Theological Seminary and Grace Theological Seminary in Winona Lake, Indiana.
 He also attended the University of Cincinnati in Cincinnati, Ohio.
 For more than two decades, Keough was engaged in automobile sales, including fourteen years as the general sales manager of Northside Lexus in north Harris County.
 He left the automobile business to establish Mark Keough Ministries, which includes the Pathfinders Fellowship of The Woodlands.
-In addition to his continuing work as a pastor of The Woodlands Bible Church and radio host, he has been the headmaster of a private Christian school.
+He used to be a pastor of The Woodlands Bible Church and he was the headmaster of a private Christian school.

 Political life

 Texas House district 15

 On March 4, 2014, Keough won the Republican nomination to replace one-term Representative Steve Toth.
-Keough polled 57% of the vote against his intraparty opponent, Bruce Tough, who was the chairman of The Woodlands township board of directors, who received 43%.
+Keough polled 57% of the vote against his intra-party opponent, Bruce Tough, who was the chairman of The Woodlands township board of directors, who received 43%.
 Keough was then unopposed in the heavily Republican district in the November 4, 2014, general election.

 Keough is a vocal opponent of separation of church and state, a concept that he does not find in the First Amendment to the United States Constitution.

 In 2015, Keough introduced legislation to establish statewide victim-offender mediation for punishments with the goal of reducing recidivism in prisons.
 A member of the National Rifle Association, Keough opposed gun-free zones in schools and churches.
 He would allow licensed gun owners to carry weapons in such zones.
 Keough worked to repeal of margins taxes on small businesses.
 He worked to upgrade the penalties for the possession of child pornography from a third-degree to a second-degree felony.
 He proposed the abolition of sanctuary cities, those in which municipalities forbid the use of any local funds to enforce national immigration laws.

 Keough was unopposed in both the 2016 Republican primary and the 2016 general election, winning another two year term to the Texas legislature.